2020 VGT PLAYER HARD CARD

 - 3rd Offense: $50 penalty + indefinite loss of membership and/or playing privileges with VGT

-You acknowledge that your participation as a player, or as a parent or guardian of a Junior golfer, that participation in any Vancouver Golf Tour event shall be played entirely at your own risk.
+You acknowledge that your participation as a player, or as a parent or guardian of a Junior golfer, that participation in any Vancouver Golf Tour event shall be played entirely at player's own risk.
 You, hereby release and discharge the Vancouver Golf Tour and its and its Officers, Directors, Employees, Volunteers and Representatives from all manner of actions, causes of action, suits, liabilities, damages, costs, claims and demands whatsoever which may arise out of the involvement and participation in VGT Tournaments including bodily injury, death, property damage and/or other whether caused by negligence of other members of VGT or of any of the Vancouver Golf Tour Officers, Directors, Employees, Volunteers and Representatives.

 Tournament Withdrawal Policy

 VGT Events (other than Vancouver Open) where VGT Accepts Tournament Payment

 - All Players must provide at least 3 days notice (72 hours + from the 1st start time of the event) to qualify for a full refund of their entry.
 All non-members must confirm their withdrawal by email to firstname.lastname@example.org.
 All members must withdraw through Golf Genius Member’s section (click ‘unregister’ on the app) and if pre-paid for the event, send an email to email@example.com least 72 hours in advance to qualify for a full refund.